The Principal Financial Well-Being IndexSM: Advisors

 Key findings include:

-The Principal Financial Well-Being Index: American Workers surveys employees at small and mid-sized businesses with 10 to 1,000 workers.
-It is part of a series of quarterly studies examining the financial well-being of American workers, business owners and financial advisors.
+The Principal Financial Well-Being Index: Advisors surveys financial advisors nationwide including independent broker/dealers, wire house and regional brokerage firms, insurance agencies, independent wealth management firms, banks and independent asset management firms.
+It is part of a series of quarterly studies examining the financial well-being of American workers and business owners, as well as advisor opinions and practice management.
 The studies are released by the Principal Financial Group® and conducted online by Harris Interactive®.

 For more information, contact Susan Houser at 515.248.2268 (email@example.com).